vanessamiranda/vanessamiranda.github.io/_pages/about.md

 [LinkedIn](http://bit.ly/2KJr8Su)

-Let’s get [in touch](mailto:vanessamiranda0@gmail.com) to see how your data can tell a story, identify product trends, better understand your customers’ behaviors or if you just want to collaborate!
+Let’s get [in touch](mailto:vanessamiranda0@gmail.com) to see how your data can tell a story, identify product trends, better predict your costomer trends with much accurancy or if you just want to collaborate!